tz-dev/Maturity-in-Practice/README.md

 The AI uses the schema as a conversation protocol, e.g.:

 > “Use the MIPractice_case in interactive mode.
-> Ask me step by step about snapshot, information_basis, A–C–R–P–D, A/M-bands, IA-box and trajectory.”
+> Ask me step by step about snapshot, information_basis, A–C–R–P–D, A/M-bands, IA-box and trajectory.
+> Use discipline_profile: psychology, reflection_mode: on.”

 This is useful for self-reflection, supervision, workshops or training.